-THE BOARD OF DIRECTORS RECOMMENDS A VOTE:

-FOR EACH DIRECTOR NOMINEE UNDER PROPOSAL 1 AND FOR PROPOSALS 2 AND 3
+THE BOARD OF DIRECTORS RECOMMENDS A VOTE: FOR EACH DIRECTOR NOMINEE UNDER PROPOSAL 1 AND FOR PROPOSALS 2, 3, AND 4

+PROPOSAL YOUR VOTE BOARD OF DIRECTORS RECOMMENDS

+1. Election of Directors

+FOR WITHHOLD •

+1.01 Yon Jorden FOR

+1.02 John Kao FOR

+1.03 Joseph Konowiecki FOR

+1.04 Margaret McCarthy FOR

+2. Approve an amendment to our certificate of incorporation to reflect new Delaware law provisions regarding exculpation of officers.
+FOR AGAINST ABSTAIN FOR

-1. PROPOSAL Election of Directors 1.01 Jody Bilney 1.02 David Hodgson 1.03 Jacqueline Kosecoff 1.04 Jeffrey Margolis FOR WITHOLD BOARD OF DIRECTORS RECOMMENDS FOR FOR FOR FOR 2.
-Ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the year ending December 31, 2023.
-FOR AGAINST ABSTAIN FOR 3.
-Approve, on an advisory basis, the compensation of our Named Executive Officers.
-FOR You must register to attend the meeting online and/or participate at www.prox: Authorized Signatures - Must be completed for your instructions to be executed.
+3. Ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting FOR

+firm for the year ending December 31, 2024.

+4. Approve, on an advisory basis, the compensation of our Named Executive Officers. П FOR

+You must register to attend the meeting online and/or participate at www.proxydo Authorized Signatures - Must be completed for your instructions to be executed.
 Please sign exactly as your name(s) appears on your account.
-If held in joint tenancy, all persons should should include title and authority.
-Corporations should provide full name of corporation and title of authority. d sign.
-Tr ustees, admini
+If held in joint tenancy, all padministrators, etc., should include title and authority.
+Corporations should provide full nauthorized officer signing the Proxy/Vote Form. ersons should sign. f